jleopold28/snippets-and-notes/README.md

 # Snippets and Notes

-Collection of various snippets and notes for future use by anyone.
+Collection of various snippets and notes for future use.

+---

-## CMake Modules
+### CMake Modules

 CMake modules and Ada toolchain.

+### Human Relationship Dynamics

+Human Relationship Dynamics model and simulation in C++.

-## Puppet 3.6
+### Puppet 3.6

-Application-centric Puppet 3.6 infrastructure retained as notes.
+Application-centric Puppet (deployed with version 3.6) infrastructure retained as notes.

-## Rake Enhance
+### Rake Enhance

-Small methods for enhancing Rakefile capabilities.
+Small Ruby methods for enhancing Rakefile capabilities.

-## RPM Specs
+### RPM Specs

 Collection of RPM spec files for EL6.